Is Savings Bank Account Actually Saving Or Killing Your Money?

 I know it is difficult to get a current account just for the sake of having a current account but there are other options as well to make yourself mentally prepared of not parking your money into a savings account.

-Fixed deposits as an investment option is not my favourite and so don’t expect that as an option from me but what I prefer is to park free money in Liquid and Liquid Plus funds.
+Fixed deposits as an investment option are not my favorite and so don’t expect that as an option for me.
+I don’t even prefer a debt fund or a liquid fund for any of my investment.

 Where do you park your money?
 Share your views in comments below.